Searchlight2/Searchlight2/README.md

 <br>

-If you wish to contact us regarding Searchlight2, please use the below email address (replacing AT with @ to avoid screen scrapeing) and header:
+If you wish to contact us regarding Searchlight2 please use the email address and header below:

 ```
 John.ColeATglasgow.ac.uk

+(replacing AT with @ to help us avoid screen scrapeing)

 Header: Searchlight2 query
 ```